How to Apply for WIFIA Assistance

 Prospective borrowers must submit a letter of interest for their project to the WIFIA program.
 In the letter of interest, the prospective borrower provides information to demonstrate its projects eligibility, financial creditworthiness, engineering feasibility, and alignment with EPA’s policy priorities.
 If EPA selects the projects, then the prospective borrower is invited to submit an application.
 EPA will only select projects that it expects might reasonably proceed to closing.

-- WIFIA Program Handbook describes how EPA administers the WIFIA program.
+- WIFIA Program Handbook: The Handbook describes how EPA administers the WIFIA program.
 Upon reading this handbook, prospective borrowers should be able to understand the requirements and procedures for obtaining WIFIA credit assistance and complying with WIFIA program rules and regulations.